-Occupancy Loan Purpose Property Type Loan Amount Maximum LTV/CLTV Minimum FICO Maximum DTI STANDARD MARKET GUIDELINES Purchase or Rate / Term Refinance or Construction to Permanent Single Family Condo or Co-op \$625,500 90% 620 Per AUS Approval Primary Residence Cash-Out Refinance All All Not Eligible Not Eligible Not Eligible All Two-Unit All Not Eligible Not Eligible Not Eligible Second Home All All All Not Eligible Not Eligible Not Eligible Investment Property All All All Not Eligible Not Eligible Not Eligible All All Manufactured Homes All Not Eligible Not Eligible Not Eligible
+Occupancy Loan Purpose Property Type 2 Loan Amount 3 Maximum LTV/CLTV Minimum FICO Maximum DTI STANDARD MARKET GUIDELINES Primary Residence Purchase or Rate / Term Refinance or Construction to Permanent Single Family Condo or Co-op \$625,500 95% 620 Per AUS Approval Cash-Out Refinance All All Not Eligible Not Eligible Not Eligible Purchase or Rate / Term Refinance or Construction to Permanent Two-Unit \$800,775 85% 620 Per AUS Approval Second Home Purchase or Rate / Term Refinance or Construction to Permanent Single Family Condo or Co-op \$625,500 90% 620 Per AUS Approval Investment Property Purchase or Rate / Term Refinance or Construction to Permanent Single Family Condo or Co-op \$625,500 85% 680 Per AUS Approval All All Manufactured Homes All Not Eligible Not Eligible Not Eligible

-- \ When there are differences between agency and National MI requirements, lenders must originate to the more restrictive of the two guidelines.
-This rule applies at the level of individual policy topics. - \\ Construction to Permanent excludes condos and co-ops - \\\ Maximum Amounts for AK and HI are \$938,250 (1 unit) Refer to the county specific loan limits to determine the maximum amount for a specific area
+- When there are differences between agency and National MI requirements, lenders must originate to the more restrictive of the two guidelines.
+This rule applies at the level of individual policy topics. - 2 Construction to Permanent excludes condos and co-ops - Maximum Amounts for AK and HI are \$938,250 (1 unit) and \$1,201,150 (2 units) Refer to the county specific loan limits to determine the maximum amount for a specific area